 |Status upgrade in Hilton Honors™||Silver||Gold|

 |Weekend Night Reward||None||Spend $15,000 in a calendar year|

 After you spend $2,000 in purchases in the first 3 months of your account opening, you’ll earn 125,000 Hilton Honors™ Bonus Points.
 Redeem points for hotel stays and rewards in travel, dining, shopping and more.

 Using the industry’s standard redemption value of 1 cent for every point, 125,000 points are typically worth $1,250.
-But Hilton Honors™ Bonus Points tend to be worth much less than that — often around 0.5 cents a point.
+But Hilton Honors™ Bonus Points tend to be worth much less than that — 0.5 cents a point on average according to our October 2018 valuation.
 Given that rate, 125,000 points are worth around $625 — still a good welcome offer.

 Rewards: Earn up to 12x Hilton Honors™ Bonus Points